 BAY OR BOW WINDOWS

-Add dimension to your home with a bay or bow window.
+Add dimension to your home with a bow or bay window.
 These windows project outward, creating more space inside and major curb appeal outside.

-One of the most energy efficient of all windows, picture windows provide a wide open view and come in a variety of sizes, so they can fit any space in your home.
+As one of the most energy-efficient windows, picture windows provide a wide-open view and come in a variety of sizes (so they can fit any space in your home).

 With geometric windows, you can design a unique look to add character to your home.
-Use these windows to create a focal point in your house or add more light to an area.
+Use this window style to create a focal point in your house or add more light to an area.

 Polaris ThermalWeld Plus Options

 Click to enlarge

 Measures how well a product prevents heat from escaping a home or building.
 U-Factor ratings generally fall between 0.20 and 1.20.
 The lower the U-Factor, the better a product is at keeping the heat in.
 The U-Factor is particularly important in northern climates.